AlphaNecron/Void/readme.md

   ![Last commit](https://img.shields.io/github/last-commit/AlphaNecron/Void/v1?color=%234FD1C5&logo=github&style=for-the-badge)
 </div>

-> Void is being rewritten, it's highly unrecommended to try this branch, as well as its corresponding Docker image for the time being since this build is extremely buggy and incompleted.
+> ⚠️ This is just a development branch, it should not be used for production.

 ### Requirements
   - `node` >= 16